sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

   Make edits to each of your email content variations by selecting one of the tabs.

-  If you have a variation that you no longer wish to keep, you can click "Manage Variations" and then "Delete Variation."
-When you do so, any remaining variations to the right of the deleted variation will be re-labeled and shift left.
+  If you have a variation that you no longer wish to keep, you can click **Manage Variations** and then **Delete Variation.** When you do so, any remaining variations to the right of the deleted variation will be re-labeled and shift left.
 For example, if you have 3 variations and delete variation "B," variation "C" will become "B".

 <call-out>